lupyuen/pinephone-nuttx/README.md

     /* TODO: Change to 0x0 for PinePhone */
     .quad   0x480000              /* Image load offset from start of RAM */
 ```

+_But will we see anything when NuttX boots on PinePhone?_

 TODO: UART Driver